alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 LN_20Apr2015_14-22	Trial: 1	NONE	403.80
 LN_20Apr2015_14-22	Trial: 2	AFTER	400.00
 `

+However, TRIAL_INDEX might be better because might not spit out the "Trial: " part.

+- When you want X,Y for each frame, that's called a Sample Report.
+- In the Inspector box, choose Preferences instead of Data and click Data Loading and tick Load Samples.
+This affects import of EDF files.
+If you have already imported an EDF file, you will not have the samples.
+You must re-import.
+- Then generate a report, Analysis->Reports->Sample Report and include LEFT_GAZE_X and LEFT_GAZE_Y and possibly VIDEO_FRAME_INDEX for the time index, although I'm not certain that's as accurate as TIMESTAMP.

+## Pupillometry

+- Eyelink Data Viewer it lets you choose as a field to output Current_Fix_Pupil
+- Consider whether the eye is LEFT_IN_BLINK or LEFT_IN_SACCADE because you wouldn't have accurate pupil readings during that time.

 ## Juno processing pipeline with EDF file
 - his C program takes the output of edf2asc.exe (with certain flags, Juno will let us know when he gets additional data)